- The Ross Ice Shelf, the largest floating body of ice in the world, roughly the size of France.

 - Enter the water (seriously) - don a dry suit and snorkel with penguins to see just how much ice really is below the surface

-If you are sailing from Ushuaia in southern Argentina to the Antarctic Peninsula, remember that it will take two days to get there and two days to get back, out of the standard ten day cruise.
+If you are sailing from Ushuaia in southern Argentina to the Antarctic Peninsula, remember that cruises will take two days to get there and two days to get back.
 This stretch of water, the infamous Drake’s Passage, can offer up some interesting weather and if you are at all prone to seasickness make sure you go prepared.

 During the crossing you will have lectures from your expedition crew as well as time on deck watching the flight of the pelagic birds.
 Upon arrival in Antarctica your daily routine will typically involve two landings by zodiac in different areas.
 If whales are spotted then the zodiacs may well be lowered again to try and get you a closer view.